Schedule and Room Assignments

 Day(s): Mon

-This is a place-holder for the Physics lecture.
-Students should register for the Physics Lab, which will automatically enroll them in both class sections.
+This is a place-holder for the Principles of Biology lecture.
+Students should register for the Principles of Biology Lab, which will automatically enroll them in both class sections.
+A physical meeting room will be designated for on-campus students who have classes immediately before or after this virtual session.

 (Year Long)